 The employer doesn’t know what they want

-Sometimes employers don’t have a firm grasp of the position they need to fill until they start interviews and get a sense of the kind of skills a specific professional would bring to their organization.
-That is why job titles will change, even after the listing has already gone live, or listings will be taken down and reworded after a few months.
+Sometimes employers don’t have a firm grasp of the position they need to fill.
+It isn’t until they bring professionals into the office and talk to them, that they understand what kind of person they need.
+That is why job titles will change, even after the listing has already gone live—or listings will be taken down, reworded and reposted after a few months.

-Another #storytime from me: I once applied for a “Social Media Specialist” role at an arts organization and didn’t get it because, as I later found out, they changed the role to a “Corporate Sales Specialist” and hired somebody with sales experience.
-It wasn’t a total surprise for me, because even during the interview I had a sense that they didn’t really need a social specialist on the team as much as they needed someone to support their sales team.
+I once applied for a “Social Media Specialist” role at an arts organization.
+I later found out they changed the role to a “Corporate Sales Specialist” and hired somebody with sales experience.
+It wasn’t a total surprise for me, because even during the interview I sensed they needed someone to support their sales team more than they needed a social expert.
+They clearly didn’t realize that either until they were already deep into the interview process.

 This company has a high turnover rate